websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/translating-web-content/manually-translating-web-content.md

 # Manually Translating Web Content

 Liferay DXP integrates translation functionality with your web content, so you can create engaging, localized experiences for your global users.
-With the requisite/necessary permissions, Users can manually translate Site content to any <!--supported?--> language.
+Users with the required permissions can manually translate Site content to any available language.
 You can also integrate the translation process with custom workflows to streamline the review and publication process for new translations.

 * [Managing Permissions for Translation](#managing-permissions-for-translation)
 * [Translating Web Content in DXP](#translating-web-content-in-dxp)